 Croydon is home to Southern England’s only tramway system called the Tramlink.
 It was once the hub of it with the name ‘Croydon Tramlink’.
 The railway transport system is clustered majorly in East Croydon which gives frequent access to the South Coast, Brighton, and Central London.
 West Croydon Bus Station is the main serving station.
 While the tube stands for comfort, the red bus stands for affordability.
 Overall, the extensive connectivity to the rest of the city is what makes Croydon stand out.

 Croydon has a mix of so many weathers, a mix of which can be experienced almost every week.
 From winds to humidity, bright sunshine to even rain, thanks to the coast nearby.
-Make sure to keep all the needed travel essentials with you at all times to be prepared for every weather conditions.
+Make sure to keep all the needed travel essentials with you at all times to be prepared for every weather condition.
 Among all the other variants, it is the high humidity that carries on almost equally over the year.
 Keeping a foldable raincoat, water, and sunscreen permanently would be a good option.

 AccuWeather is a great app to keep a track of the unpredictability of weather and plan the local trips accordingly.